 It’s our hope that the clinical trial results will make a helpful impact and then ultimately provide an FDA-approved treatment option for this specific form of breast cancer.

 This breast cancer clinical trial is available at select Virginia Oncology Associates locations including Chesapeake, Hampton, Newport News, Norfolk, and Virginia Beach.

 For more information on participating in this trial or you would like to learn more about our other clinical trials, please ask your oncologist.
-A complete list of all of the trials available through Virginia Oncology Associates can be seen at http://virginiacancer.com/treatments-services/clinical-trials-research/.
+View the complete list of all breast cancer clinical trials available through Virginia Oncology Associates.